teks/squadron-commander/planning.md

 ## Iteration 4
 fix random stuff, look for TODOs and cleanup:
 ```
-[ ] stop using uncommited code as initializer
+[v] stop using uncommited code as initializer
-    [ ] it'll need argparse eventually anyway, just do it now
+    [v] it'll need argparse eventually anyway, just do it now
 [ ]
 [ ]
 [ ]